loicrouchon/symly/README.md

 ./gradlew clean build assembleDist
 ```

-This result in two self-contained archive which only requires a JRE to be installed resulting.
+This result in two self-contained archive which only requires a JRE to be installed.
 The archives are located
 here:

 * `build/distributions/symly-${version}.tar`